 - Rebirth: beginning the process over again.

-Numerology doesn’t stand alone within the Tarot; in all aspects, they work together to create a depiction of the individuals’ journey.
+Numerology doesn’t stand alone within the Tarot; in all aspects, they work together to depict the individuals’ journey.

-Major Arcana are cards that signify lessons; they can also mean karmic inspirations and big conventional themes that are influencing your soul and life on its illumination journey.
-These cards have deep, domination, even beautiful meanings.
-Tarot cards represent the structure of human awareness and hold the sources to life lessons passed down through the ages.
+Major Arcana are cards that signify lessons; they can also mean karmic inspirations and big conventional themes influencing your soul and life on its illumination journey.
+These cards have deep, dominating, even beautiful meanings.
+Tarot cards represent the structure of human awareness and hold the sources of life lessons passed down through the ages.

 As Major Arcana is numbered from 1 through 22, the Fool being number 1, it is the main character in the deck or the story.
 It makes a journey with each card.

-Teaching meaning in life lessons along with the ways and concluding itself with the Worlds card.
-This is known as the Fool’s Journey.
+I am teaching meaning in life lessons along with the ways and concluding with the Worlds card.
+This is known as Fool’s Journey.
 It is a helpful way to understand all the meanings in the deck.